The Early Years Foundation Stage and Year 1

 We encourage a love of story reading and re-telling.
 We encourage lots of role-play and small world play based on books to foster a love of reading and storytelling.

 Drawing club is an initiative that we are using to support children's literacy.
 All children will be taking part in Drawing club.
 This is an adventure into story.
 Drawing is the hook, the fine motor and the joy that can naturally lead children into the joy of writing, reading and mathematics and the next steps they can take to move forward.
 Each week, we will share a story, including animations, fiction and traditional stories.
 It’s a period of time together, to explore and adventure around stories.
+Our Year 1 children are supported in early sentence writing, building a solid understanding of capital letters, full stops nd finger spaces.
+They are also taught specific grammar conventions such as nouns, adjectives and verbs.

 A love of reading is also achieved through a much-loved initiative by the children in Chestnut Class called Reading Buddies.
 Each week, the children from Chestnut pair up with a child in Oak Class (Year 6) to enjoy exploring stories together.